EdONeill1/Scripts/README.md

 It is run by executing the command `run foo.bar` or `run all`.

-### Create-Alias
+### Ali

 This is a command that allows me to create permenant aliases within my shell configuration files.
 It is set to work with `zsh` so if you're running using another shell, you will have to make the appropiate adjustments.

-It is run by executing the command `create-alias x y`.
-This takes the first argument `x` and uses it as the alias for the second argument, the command `y`. `y` doesn't have to be exactly a single command.
-It can be one or many arguments.
-For example the two uses of the function are both valid.
+To create an alias, you use the flag `-m` then enter the alias name then what the command of the alias.
+To delete an alias, you use the flag `-d` then enter the alias name.

 ```
-> create-alias a pwd
+> ali -m p pwd
-> a
+> p
-/usr/local/bin

-> create-alias a echo "Hello World"
+/Users/edward
+> ali -d p pwd
-> a
+> p
-Hello World
+zsh: command not found: p
 ```